heart-temper/C-DRIVE/000_README.md

 8. Check whether a character is uppercase, lowercase, digit, or special symbol✅
 9. Find the absolute value of a number✅
 10. Check whether a number is divisible by 5 and 11✅
-11. Check whether a number is prime or not
+11. Check whether a number is prime or not✅
 12. Find roots of a quadratic equation (real or imaginary)
 13. Find grade of a student based on marks
 14. Find profit or loss percentage